alphagov/govuk-developer-docs/source/manual/emergency-publishing.html.md

 ### Manually running the rake task to remove an emergency banner

-1) As above you first need to ssh into a frontend machine:
+1) As above you first need to SSH into a frontend machine:

 ```
 ssh frontend-1.frontend.integration